STEMMechanics/STEMCraft-Core/README.md

 -   Plugin version announced in server console on load
 -   Player heads only drop in survival PVP
 -   Waystones will now deactivate/reactive correctly when using pistons
+-   A player will now teleport to the nearest safe location when entering a workshop

 ### 1.0.0